ljvmiranda921/ljvmiranda921.github.io/_drafts/tagalog.md

 another.
 I definitely like what's happening in [Masakhane](https://www.masakhane.io/) for African languages and [IndoNLP](https://indonlp.github.io/) for Indonesian.
 I think they are good community models to follow.
-In the future, wouldn't it be great if [Komisyon sa Wikang Filipino](https://kwf.gov.ph/) had a dedicated computational linguistics group?
-Tagalog is not the only language in the Philippines, and being able to solve one Filipino language at a time would be nice.
+Lastly, Tagalog is not the only language in the Philippines, and being able to solve one Filipino language at a time would be nice.

 Right now, I'm working on [calamanCy](https://github.com/ljvmiranda921/calamanCy), my attempt to create